HL7-DaVinci/CRD/README.md

 This software lets EHR vendors and payer organizations examine how the proposed standard will work and allows them to test their own implementation of the standard.

+## Running CRD

+You can find a complete end-to-end set up guide for DRLS, including CRD, [here](SetupGuideForMacOS.md).

 ## Project Structure

 Folders within this project make up subprojects.
 This section provides a brief description of each.
 More detailed information can be found in the subproject folders.